 We know that dryer sheets have a few serious problems:

 - Polyester and polyethylene are typically made from petroleum products, don’t like paying a lot for gas?
-Try reducing the amount of petroleum products in your life.
+Try reducing the number of petroleum products in your life.
 Reducing consumption takes a conscientious effort.

 Method has a new line of dryer sprays and as you would expect I’m a happy person.
 Those of you begging me to give you an alternative to vinegar as a softener, HERE YOU GO.
-You can have your non-headache causing scented towels and eat it, too.
+You can have your non-headache-causing scented towels and eat it, too.
 As with the scented laundry detergent, I’m happy to report that I can use Method’s products headache free.
-(For those of you that don’t know, I really can’t stand strong chemical scents, many leave me with a headache.)
+(For those of you that don’t know, I really can’t stand strong chemical scents, many leave me with a headache.
+It’s a migraine trigger for me.)

 How do you use the Method Dryer Spray?